-- Tell your doctor if you are pregnant or breastfeeding, or if you have low blood pressure, bleeding problems, kidney disease, liver disease, or other lung and breathing problems (such as asthma, chronic obstructive pulmonary disease [COPD], or lung infection).
+- Tell your doctor if you are pregnant or plan to become pregnant, or if you have kidney disease, liver disease, bleeding problems, low blood pressure, or other lung and breathing problems (such as asthma, chronic obstructive pulmonary disease [COPD], or lung infection).

 - This medicine may cause the following problems: